How spectra came to probe the depths – the origin of OCT

 The loss of sensitivity in OCT as function of depth is called roll-off or fall-off, referring to a gradual decay in sensitivity as a function of depth.
 Roll-off is essentially a result of loss of fidelity of the interference pattern.
 Each individual pixel detecting light in the spectrometer corresponds not just to one exact wavelength, but a small range of wavelengths.
 A perfect interference effect, however, requires measurement of a single, infinitely narrow wavelength.
 The figure below shows a typical example of loss in sensitivity vs the depth of measurement.

 The problem is further worsened by spread of wavelengths to neighboring pixels due to the finite resolution of the spectrometer.
 While the first issue is fundamental, the second one can be controlled via careful design of the spectrometer optics.
-It is also important note that cross talk between the camera pixels can worsen the roll-off performance of the spectrometer.
+Cross talk between the camera (detector) pixels, aproperty of the camera itself, also adds to the roll-off in a spectrometer.
 Therefore, choice of an appropriate camera (detector) becomes even more significant in spectrometers used for OCT applications.

 Applying spectroscopy know-how to OCT advantage